Disabling SSH Multifactor Authorization Alerts

 1. Navigate to the Endpoints page and in the ACTIONS menu, select SET ENDPOINT CONFIG

-2. On the following screen select the appropriate configuration from the dropdown list then SET CONFIGS
+2. In the Set Endpoint Configs window select the appropriate configuration from the dropdown list then SET CONFIGS

 TEST

-To test, open ALERTS, then open a terminal session.
+To test, open ALERTS then open a terminal session.
 SSH to the Endpoint with the new configuration applied.
-If an alert does not appear, you have successfully disabled the SSH-MFA alerts on the applicable endpoints.
+An alert should not appear.